Chen, J. H., Fang, D. Z., Tim Goodnough, L., Evans, K. H., Lee Porter, M., & Shieh, L. (2014).

 undocumented collective wisdom of practicing clinicians.
 This will translate endpoint

-clinical data into a reproducible and executable form of expertise, right at the point-of-care.
+clinical data into a reproducible and executable form of expertise.

 [Stanford Health Policy News][Scope Blog]